SamanthaHoke/Markdown-Documents/mongoDB.md

 Run mongo.exe giving it as a parameter the location of your **data** folder.
 >Also put mongo on your path.

+>Instructions are given [here](http://docs.mongodb.org/manual/) on the mongodb site.

 ##MongoLab
 >MongoLab is a website to create and manage mongoDB databases.
 [MongoLab](https://mongolab.com/)